gbuendia/uebersicht_ch_meteo_widget/README.md

 ## Configuring
 Open `index.coffee` in a text editor and change the following:

 * `station = "BER"` to any other three-letter code.
-You can find a list [at the Meteoschweiz site](http://www.meteoschweiz.admin.ch/home/mess-und-prognosesysteme/bodenstationen/automatisches-messnetz.html) or [in the attached file](/stations_list.tsv).
+You can find a list [in the attached file](/stations_list.tsv) or search the map [at the Meteoschweiz site](http://www.meteoschweiz.admin.ch/home/mess-und-prognosesysteme/bodenstationen/automatisches-messnetz.html).
 * `language = "en"` (English) is the default but you can change it to `de` (German), `fr` (French), `it` (Italian) or `rm` (Romansh).

 To reposition the widget, look further in the file for